 For example, poor building maintenance or design can allow mold growth by creating an environment that promotes excessive moisture in the air.
 Other problems, including wet building materials unprotected by rain, can also contribute to this problem.
 Situations and behaviors like this are also negligent and put the employer in a state of liability.

 However, liability can be shifted from them to you if you or your coworkers did something to contribute to the formation of growth.
-For example, if your employer actually treated the site for mold, but you and your coworkers didn’t follow proper anti-moisture procedures, you could be found liable for your injures.
+For example, if your employer actually treated the site for mold, but you and your coworkers didn\’t follow proper anti-moisture procedures, you could be found liable for your injuries.
 In this situation, the case may be dropped.

 Evidence That Can Help